BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

 ## Advanced Library Construction
-Under Construction!

-Continue to [part 3 of the tutorial](getting_started_library_advanced.md) on using generators and port arrays.
+Continue to [part 3 of the tutorial](getting_started_library_advanced.md) on using generators and port arrays to refactor the LED array as a parameterized block.